 The webinar will take place online via Zoom.
 The link will be sent to registered participants in the days before the event takes place.

-The webinar is principally for journalists, but those interested in the state of the EU steel market and EU trade policy are also welcome.
+The webinar is open to anyone interested in the state of the steel market.

 This event is free to attend for all participants.